Yes, you heard right. Joy.

 For those of you reading this who are wondering, what is my joy?
 Don’t be stymied.
 It simply means you have one extra step — uncovering what lights you up.
 Congratulations.
 This is the BEST assignment you will ever receive.
 Have fun with it.
 And remember, even small steps in the right direction provide an opportunity for something incredible to unfold.

-read more “Creativity is just connecting things.
-When you ask creative can you buy metronidazole otc people how they did something, they feel a little guilty because they didn’t really do it, they just saw something and it seemed obvious to them after a while.”
+trusted tablets “Creativity is just connecting things.
+When you ask creative buy viagra people how they did something, they feel a little guilty because they didn’t really do it, they just saw something and it seemed obvious to them after a while.”

 — Steve Jobs